MinTimmy/HackMD/Unix/Week3.md

 The ln command is used to create links between files.

 ### Links Types
 - Hard links: You can think a hard link as an additional name for an existing file.
 Hard links are associating two or more file names with the same inode .
 You can create one or more hard links for a single file.
-Hard links cannot be created for directories and files on a different filesystem or partition.
+Hard links cannot be created for directories and files on a different filesystem or partition.The inode of two file will same.

 - Soft links(symbolic link): A soft link is something like a shortcut in Windows.
 It is an indirect pointer to a file or directory.
-Unlike a hard link, a symbolic link can point to a file or a directory on a different filesystem or partition
+Unlike a hard link, a symbolic link can point to a file or a directory on a different filesystem or partition.
+The inode of two file will not same.

 ## df